michaellihs/michaellihs.github.io/_posts/2021-01-21-q-and-a-trunk-based-development.markdown

 * generally you have to plan ahead for non-breaking changes, e.g. provide old features in parallel and phase them out after new features have been successfully introduced
 * The mind change for DB-developer is huge.
 As the goal for a for DB-developer was to have only a clean DB structure in Production.
 And the solution is here to  provide this intermediate DB-structure in Production.

-### Kent Beck’s “test && commit || revert”, or: Limbo?
+### Kent Beck’s "test && commit || revert"

-> Another, maybe somewhat related, more extreme workflow - have you heard about [Kent Beck’s "test && commit || revert", or: Limbo?](https://medium.com/@kentbeck_7670/test-commit-revert-870bbd756864)
+> Another, maybe somewhat related, more extreme workflow - have you heard about [Kent Beck’s "test && commit || revert"](https://medium.com/@kentbeck_7670/test-commit-revert-870bbd756864)
 > If yes, do you have any thoughts about it?

+* I personally didn't know it, but thought, I'd link it here.

 ### Team situations around trunk-based development

 > How would you handle the situation when you have head of dev who draws part of his identity from being a hard and pain in the a** reviewer and therefore hates TBD?
 Any idea of opening up someone like that to the idea?

-* if someone draws their identity from being a pain ita, it might be really hard 19:03:12 From Milosz Danczak (he/him) to Everyone : @Yvonne run 19:03:54 From Kief (he/him) [London] to Everyone : Trust is important.
+* if someone draws their identity from being a pain ita, it might be really hard
+* someone recommended to better run
+* Trust is important.
 If your lead doesn’t trust the team that’s an issue :-/
-19:03:57 From Thomas Limp to Everyone : :+1:
-19:04:03 From Michael Lihs to Everyone : +1

 ## Pair programming and trunk-based development